-Yiu-tung SUEN obtained his D.Phil. in Sociology from the University of Oxford where he was a 4-year fully funded Swire Scholar at St. Antony’s College.
-He read his Msc Sociology also at the University of Oxford at St. Hugh’s College with China Oxford Scholarship.
+I obtained D.Phil. in Sociology from the University of Oxford where I was a 4-year fully funded Swire Scholar at St. Antony’s College.
+I read Msc Sociology also at the University of Oxford at St. Hugh’s College with China Oxford Scholarship.

-Since joining the Gender Studies Programme and whilst an assistant professor, he has been a keynote speaker for four times, at the Harvard Law School (2019), School of Oriental and Asian Studies at the University of London (2018), University of Surrey for a British Sociological Association conference (2018), and an annual conference of the International Association for the Study of Sexuality, Culture and Society (2018).
+Research recognition: Since joining the Gender Studies Programme and whilst an assistant professor, I have been a keynote speaker for four times, at the Harvard Law School (2019), School of Oriental and Asian Studies at the University of London (2018), University of Surrey for a British Sociological Association conference (2018), and an annual conference of the International Association for the Study of Sexuality, Culture and Society (2018).

 *Research funded by General Research Fund(GRF) of Hong Kong Research Grants Council:

 Principal Investigator (2018-2020) A mixed-method study on same-sex sexual identity label usage in contemporary mainland China and Hong Kong in an era of global LGBT politics

 Principal Investigator (2020-2021) Sexuality and (im)mobility: A mixed-method study on lesbian and gay business professionals living abroad in an era of unequal lesbian and gay rights development across the globe

 Suen, YT, Chan, RCH and Wong, EMY (accepted) To have or not to have sex?
 COVID-19 and sexual activity among Chinese-speaking gay and bisexual men in Hong Kong.
 Journal of Sexual Medicine.
 (5-year IF: 3.754, 16/78, Top 20%, SCIE Urology and Nephrology)